 The doctoral program in political science at Washington University is one of the top programs in the country.
-Graduate students take classes and engage in research with a faculty recognized nationally and internationally as among the most expert, active, and productive in the country.
+Graduate students take classes and engage in research with a faculty recognized nationally and internationally as among the most expert, active and productive in the country.

 Our graduate program is relatively small.
-We admit around eight to ten students into the PhD program each year, and most of these complete the doctorate, generally in five to six years.
+We admit around eight to 10 students into the PhD program each year, and most of these complete the doctorate, generally in five to six years.
 There are approximately 40 graduate students currently in residence.